Mentors - We Need You!!

-- Academic: Academic mentors support the Redwood SEED Scholars in academics.
+- Academic Mentors: Academic Mentors support the Redwood SEED Scholars in academics.
 This includes help with organization, executive functioning, planning, accessing student supports on campus and tutoring in academic classes.
-Some academic mentors will go with Redwood SEED Scholars to UC Davis courses that they will be auditing.
-They will help support their learning in that course in a variety of ways.
+For our first year Redwood SEED Scholars, the Academic Mentor supports the students in a group setting from 4-5pm Monday - Friday or on the week-ends as needed.
+As some of our second year Redwood SEED Scholars begin taking more UC Davis courses in their areas of interest, we will need Academic Mentors to go with Redwood SEED Scholars to the course they will be auditing.
+The Academic Mentor will help support the Redwood SEED Scholar’s learning in that course in a variety of ways.
 This is an unpaid volunteer position with a time commitment of two hours a week.

-- Social: Social mentors help the Redwood SEED Scholars to learn specific skills that are necessary in the first weeks of school.
-Additionally, as the quarter and the year goes on, social mentors help Redwood SEED Scholars reach out to campus organizations and/or clubs that are in their area of interest.
-The social mentors build a bridge to social opportunities and support the Redwood SEED Scholars as needed to successfully participate in these opportunities.
+Social Inclusion Mentors: Social Inclusion Mentors help the Redwood SEED Scholars to learn specific skills that are necessary in the first weeks of school.
+This includes learning paths around campus, and learning how to bike ride safely on campus.
+Additionally, as the quarter and the year goes on, Social Inclusion Mentors help Redwood SEED Scholars reach out to campus organizations and/or clubs that are in their area of interest.
+The Social Inclusion Mentors build a bridge to social opportunities and support the Redwood SEED Scholars as needed to successfully participate in these opportunities.
+Most Social Inclusion Mentors are partnered up one-to-one or one-to-two.
 This is an unpaid volunteer position with a time commitment of two hours a week.

-- Health and Wellness: We know the health disparities that exist for adults with intellectual disabilities.
+Health and Wellness Mentors: We know the health disparities that exist for adults with intellectual disabilities.
 For this reason, our health and wellness mentors will work with our Redwood SEED Scholars to help develop health habits that will last into adulthood.
 Health and wellness mentors will meet each week to exercise, consider food choices, learn about nutrition, mindfulness and mental health with the Redwood SEED Scholars.
+Most Health and Wellness Mentors will be partnered up one-to-one or one-to-two.
 This is an unpaid volunteer position with a time commitment of two hours a week.

-- Residential - PAID POSITION - Residential mentors work to support Redwood SEED Scholars in residential living.
-They will check in with each scholar in the morning and at night to see how their residential living experience is going.
-The Redwood SEED Scholars will be sharing dorm rooms together, using a shared bathroom with the dorm floor and eating in the dining commons with all other first-year students.
+Residential Housing Mentors - PAID POSITION - Residential Housing Mentors work to support Redwood SEED Scholars in residential living.
+They check in with each scholar in the morning and at night to see how their residential living experience is going.
+The Redwood SEED Scholars share dorm rooms together, use a shared bathroom with the dorm floor and eat in the dining commons with all other first-year students.
 Living in the dorms is an adjustment for every single student, degree-seeking or not, and our residential mentors work to help the Redwood SEED Scholars navigate these new experiences and support them as needed.
-The Residential Housing Mentor opportunity is a 6-10 hour a week time commitment and is paid at $15 an hour.
+The Residential Housing Mentor opportunity is a 6-10 hour a week time commitment and is paid at $15.25 an hour.